jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 There are three special-case entries:

-* NumericEntry - this only allows numbers to be typed in.
+* NumericEntry - this only allows numbers to be typed in - always returns a float.
 * SecretEntry - this will show stars, instead of the letters typed - useful for capturing passwords.
 * AutoEntry - this takes a list of words to provide auto-completion.